St. Louis City employees attacked by protesters outside of City Hall, officials say

 In a statement, Judge Edwards said he has had several amicable conversations with various protest group leaders recently.
 He also said the people responsible for the overnight attack must be held accountable and are not peaceful.

-The attack occurred as protesters camped outside of City Hall overnight calling for the resignation of Mayor Krewson.
+The attack happened as protesters camped outside of City Hall overnight calling for the resignation of Mayor Krewson.

+The crowd gathered again Thursday afternoon with roughly 50 people sitting on the front steps of City Hall and camping out in tents on the lawn.
+They have chairs, tents, a couch and a cabinet.

 (0) comments